Integration Tips

 Target username is required

-You have to specify the user to log into the target system.
+For Fudo versions 5.5 and older, you must specify a user to log into the target system.
 This is due to how Fudo’s Secret Checkout API currently functions.
 The same is true for privilege escalation, if an escalation user is needed (i.e., user to escalate to) it must be entered.

 API Authentication

-The integration authenticates to the API using the specified API username and password.
+Fudo’s API v1 authentication uses a specified API URL in combination with a username and password.
 These should be the username and password of a user that has access to the Fudo PAM portal as well as to the desired target account(s).
 The integration first authenticates to the Fudo Access Gateway using the API username and password to retrieve a session ID, which is used to authenticate subsequent requests.

 Force and Check in Options: Not recommended